 - I thickened and enriched the sauce with smetana, but you could use heavy cream or sour cream instead or you can leave these milk products out of the equation.
 The sauce is delicious even if you do not add any milk products.

 - In case the sauce is too thin, you can thicken it with some cornstarch.

-Serve the baked turkey breast with potatoes in any form you like and vegetables or salad of choice.
+Serve with potatoes in any form you like and vegetables or salad of choice.

 Potato side dish ideas:

 Vegetable side dish ideas: